Documents

 - Categories of processed data, purposes and legal bases: a) Registration and management of the User Account, including designation of the Account Administrator and management of sub-accounts: i.
 Scope of data: first and last name/company name, e-mail address, password (stored in encrypted form), authentication credentials of an external identity provider (Google, Microsoft) – if the User uses external login, first and last name and e-mail address of the Account Administrator and persons granted access to sub-accounts, and any other data provided by the User. ii.
 Purpose: conclusion and performance of services, in particular the Account Service Agreement or Premium Service Agreement. iii.
 Legal basis: Article 6(1)(b) GDPR – performance of a contract. iv.
 Retention period: for the duration of the Account Service Agreement, and after its termination for the period necessary to handle any complaints or pursue/defend claims, but no longer than the expiry of the limitation period. b) AI Assistant Service – integration with external cloud data services/data uploaded directly to the Service: i.
 Scope of data: authorization tokens enabling access to resources and data in external cloud data services designated by the User (in particular Google Drive, Microsoft OneDrive), file metadata (names, dates, types, sizes), file content – solely to the extent necessary for the execution of a specific User query to the AI Assistant. ii.
 Purpose: provision of the AI Assistant Service consisting of intelligent search, categorization and analysis of the User's files. iii.
 Legal basis: Article 6(1)(b) GDPR – performance of a contract. iv.
 Retention period: tokens are invalidated immediately upon disconnection of the integration by the User or upon deletion of the Account. v.
 Special information: The Provider does not process the User's data from external cloud data services/files uploaded directly to the Service for purposes other than providing the AI Assistant Service to the given User, in particular does not use them for marketing purposes and does not share them with third parties without separate, explicit consent of the User, except in cases arising from mandatory applicable law. c) Legislative Monitoring Service: i.
 Scope of data: e-mail address or other contact details indicated by the User as the notification delivery channel (e.g., messenger identifier), configuration of Monitoring Topics and Key Phrases defined by the User. ii.
 Purpose: provision of the Legislative Monitoring Service, i.e., automatic tracking of selected legislative topics and delivery of legislative event notifications to the User, including in particular those resulting from AI analysis of sessions of the Polish Sejm and Senate. iii.
 Legal basis: Article 6(1)(b) GDPR – performance of a contract. iv.
 Retention period: for the duration of the Premium Service.
 Configuration of Monitoring Topics and Key Phrases is deleted immediately upon the User's withdrawal from the Legislative Monitoring Service or upon deletion of the Account. d) Handling "Book a Demo": i.
 Scope of data: e-mail address, message content. ii.
 Purpose: taking action at the request of the person before possible conclusion of a contract, commercial contact. iii.
 Legal basis: Article 6(1)(f) GDPR – legitimate interest, i.e., handling commercial correspondence. iv.
 Retention period: for the duration of correspondence and until expiry of the limitation period for any claims. e) Handling complaints and technical support: i.
 Scope of data: first and last name/company name, e-mail address, description of the reported problem, technical logs necessary for its diagnosis. ii.
 Purpose: handling complaints and providing technical support. iii.
 Legal basis: Article 6(1)(b) GDPR – performance of a contract; Article 6(1)(c) GDPR – compliance with a legal obligation. iv.
 Retention period: for the duration of the complaint handling process and until expiry of the limitation period for claims. f) Analytics and service quality improvement: i.
 Scope of data: anonymized data about the use of the Service (application events, navigation paths, session time), IP address (truncated). ii.
 Purpose: analysis and improvement of the Service's functionality and services. iii.
 Legal basis: Article 6(1)(f) GDPR – the Provider's legitimate interest in improving the quality of services offered. iv.
 Retention period: until effective objection is raised or the processing purpose ceases, but no longer than 24 months. g) Establishment, pursuit or defence of claims: i.
 Scope of data: all data necessary for the fulfilment of this purpose, in particular data from Account history and correspondence. ii.
 Purpose: legal protection of the Provider. iii.
 Legal basis: Article 6(1)(f) GDPR – the Provider's legitimate interest. iv.
 Retention period: until expiry of the limitation period for claims.

 - In certain situations, the Provider as the controller of personal data has the right to transfer personal data to other recipients if this is necessary for the performance of the concluded contract or fulfilment of obligations resting on the Controller.
-This applies in particular to the following categories of recipients: a) authorized employees and associates of the Controller who use the data to perform services, b) providers of external authentication services (Google, Microsoft) – for login processing, c) operators of external cloud data services (in particular Google – Google Drive, Microsoft – OneDrive) – solely to the extent necessary for authorization and access to the User's resources within the AI Assistant Service, d) providers of artificial intelligence models and infrastructure – to the extent necessary for generating AI Assistant responses and for analysis of legislative content within the Legislative Monitoring Service.
+This applies in particular to the following categories of recipients: a) authorized employees and associates of the Controller who use the data to perform services, b) providers of external authentication services (Google, Microsoft) – for login processing, c) operators of external cloud data services (in particular Google – Google Drive, Microsoft – OneDrive) – solely to the extent necessary for authorization and access to the User's resources within the AI Assistant Service, d) providers of artificial intelligence models and infrastructure, as well as providers of cloud infrastructure (including file storage, database hosting, transactional e-mail delivery, audio/video transcription) – to the extent necessary for the provision of specific Service functions.
+The complete, current list of data processors (sub-processors) together with the country of processing is set out in § 8 of this Policy.
 The Provider ensures that these entities are obligated to process data solely on documented instructions from the Provider and apply adequate data protection measures, e) law firms – in particular for the purpose of pursuing or defending claims, f) public authorities – solely on the basis and to the extent arising from applicable law.

 - The Controller does not use automated decision-making, including profiling referred to in Article 22(1) and (4) GDPR, with respect to personal data processed through the Service.